 When artificially synthesized, GHB takes the form of a clear liquid or a white, crystalline powder much like table salt.
 In the U.S., GHB is only available through a prescription from compounding pharmacies.

 It is sometimes called “G” or “liquid ecstasy” and is popular among the party crowd at clubs or raves, who use it for its euphoric and sedative effects.
-Combined with free-flowing alcohol at these parties, GHB has become a major “weapon” against women (and sometimes even men) who unwittingly ingest GHB through their unattended drinks, hence it’s other nickname, “date rape drug”.
-The illicit recreational use of GHB in the United States has been steadily increasing since the mid-1990’s, made possible by local production activities by underground laboratories.
+Combined with free-flowing alcohol at these parties, GHB has become a major “weapon” against women (and sometimes even men) who unwittingly ingest GHB through their unattended drinks as it’s known as a dangerous date rape drug.
+The illicit recreational use of this drug in the United States has been steadily increasing since the mid-1990s, made possible by local production activities by underground laboratories.

 Screening Cut-Off and Detection Time

 In drug screening, the cut-off level is that point that separates a negative and a positive test result.
 Screening cut-off levels are established where drug detection is optimized with the least probability for false positives.
 It is important to remember that a negative sample does not necessarily mean that it is drug-free, only that it contains a drug at a concentration that is below the established cut-off.

 Urine 5mg/L < 12 hours after dosingDEA Drug Class

 GHB for non-medical use is classified under Schedule I of the Controlled Substances Act which lists drugs.
 When used as prescribed for therapeutic purposes (sodium oxybate), it is a Schedule III substance.
 Schedule I substances or chemicals are those that: